-AirAsia will have another massive RED HOT PISO SALE starting September 2, 2018, for BIG members and September 3 for non-members!
-This means that you can grab one-way fares for only P1!
+AirAsia has announced another massive RED HOT SALE starting November 11, 2018, for BIG members and November 12 for non-members!
+They’re offering base fares for as low as P16!

-To clarify, the P1 published rate refers to the base fare only.
+Note that the P16 published rate refers to the base fare only.
 Taxes and other fees are still to be added.
 Even so, it’s still a big, big promo!

 Here are the details:

-To see all the destinations covered by the sale, visit: AirAsia Promo Page.
+To see all the destinations covered by the sale, visit this page on November 11: AirAsia Promo Page.

 ASC Ref No. A021P082918A